 - Red Raspberry – beige to light pink

-- Made from bamboo stems, is very light, and is rich in mineral salt and silica
+- From bamboo stems and is very light, and is rich in mineral salt and silica

 - Use at 5-8%